🎁 Get 10% off your first order with code NEW 🎁

 Political and religious life around the Parthenon in Athens

-he Athenians celebrated the Panathenaeum, the great religious festival in honor of Athena.
+The Athenians celebrated the Panathenaeum, the great religious festival, in honor of Athena.
 These festivities included processions, sacrifices and sporting competitions, including chariot races.
 The temple was at the heart of these celebrations, uniting the population around a single cult.
 These events were not only religious, but also political, celebrating the greatness of Athens and its role as a leader in the Greek world.

 Ceremonies around the Parthenon served to reinforce Athens’ identity and prestige among other Greek cities.
-They were a means of demonstrating the city’s power and the favor of the gods.
-They also served to educate the population, reminding them of their common heritage and the values of the city.
+They were a way of showing the power of the city and the favor of the gods.
+These festivals also served to educate the population, reminding them of their common heritage and the values of the city.

 The Parthenon marbles, sculpted by Phidias, represent a masterpiece of ancient Greek art.
 They decorate the temple’s friezes and pediments, illustrating mythological and historical scenes.

-At the beginning of the 19th century, Lord Elgin removed a large number of these marbles from the Parthenon.
-He transported them to England, stirring up controversy.
+In the early 19th century, Lord Elgin removed a large number of these marbles from the Parthenon.
+He transported them to England, provoking much controversy.
 Greece has been demanding their return for years, arguing that they are part of its cultural heritage.
-The dispute remains a subject of international debate.
+This dispute remains a subject of international debate.

-The marbles are now on display at the British Museum, while Greece continues to press for their return.
+The marbles are now on display at the British Museum, while Greece continues to demand their return.
 The debate raises questions about the restitution of cultural works and their importance to the world’s heritage.

 Panoramic view of the Parthenon on the Acropolis hill, with the city of Athens in the background.